Geraniaceae: Taxonomy

 Hypseocharis, with between one and three species, which comes from the south-west Andean region of South America, is considered the sister to the rest of the family.
 Some authors separate Hyspeocharis as a monogeneric family Hypseocharitaceae, while older sources placed it in the Oxalidaceae.
-The genus Rhynchotheca has also been separated into the Vivianiaceae.
+The genus Rhynchotheca has also been separated into the Francoaceae.

 The Geraniaceae have a number of genetic features unique amongst angiosperms, including highly rearranged plastid genomes differing in gene content, order and expansion of the inverted repeat.

 Phylogeny

 Recent comparison of DNA-fragments resulted in the following phylogenetic tree.

 Distribution and habitat

 Most species are found in temperate or warm temperate regions, though some are tropical.
 Pelargonium has its centre for diversity in the Cape region in South Africa, where there is a striking vegetative and floral variation.